Theming

 Primary color

-Citizen uses the OKLCH color model for its primary color system to ensure consistent theming across light and dark mode.
-The default progressive color is a standard blue (#36c), but you can change it by updating the hue, chroma, and lightness variables.
+Citizen uses the OKLCH color model for its primary color (called "progressive" in MediaWiki).
+OKLCH keeps colors perceptually consistent across light and dark mode.
+The default is a standard blue (#36c) — most wikis only need to change the hue.

 | Property | Description | Default value |